sairamdgitte/Network-design-and-bug-fixing/README.md

 configuration of the IP addresses and masks and/or the static routing tables.
 For each error, describe what the problem is, how you found it, the fix you applied, and how you can test that the fix works.
-After fixing the errors, you should be able to execute the command lynx www.fit9137 successfully.

 3. The network currently has no gateway to the Internet.
 We want to make router R3 the gateway router.
 Add default routes to all other routers such